Your Vision-Language-Action Model Already Has Attention Heads For Path Deviation Detection

 TL;DR

 We propose an end-to-end robotic navigation framework that pairs a high-level VLA model with a continuous low-level RL policy.
 During normal operation, the RL policy constantly ensures reactive, collision-free obstacle avoidance, while highly accurate LiDAR-RGB-IMU sensor fusion (LiVO) continuously logs safe waypoints.
-Simultaneously, by monitoring specialized internal attention heads, the system detects VLA hallucinations and path deviations in real-time with zero computational overhead.
+Simultaneously, by monitoring specialized internal attention heads, the system detects VLA hallucinations and path deviations in real-time with near-zero computational overhead.
 When a deviation occurs, the system seamlessly leverages the active RL policy to execute a direct safe recovery, autonomously navigating back to the last correct path for highly reliable real-world deployment.
 The entire pipeline is built on ROS 2, enabling modular integration and real-time operation on physical hardware.

 Key Contributions